PWKristine/paymentwall.github.io/docs/desktop-direct-brick.md

 	});
 </script>

 Brick is a pure credit card payment solution provided by Paymentwall.
-It allows you to develop your own payment experience for credit cards payments specifically.
+It allows you to develop your own payment experience, specifically for credit cards payments.

-It can be used in [Paylet](/paylet-home) as credit card gateway.
-Alternatively, you can integrate it using [Brick API](/apis#section-brick-onetime_token) in your application.
+It can be used in [Paylet](/paylet-home) as a credit card gateway or you can also integrate it using [Brick API](/apis#section-brick-onetime_token) in your application.

 ## Try with Brick

-By using Brick test cards in [Sanbox](/direct/brick/sandbox) or card information below to do a test payment.
+You can do a test payment by using Brick test cards available in [Sandbox](/direct/brick/sandbox) or the card information:

 * Card number: 4242 4242 4242 4242.